How the Air India plane came crashing to earth

 The Federation of All India Medical Association said between 50 and 60 students have been admitted to local hospitals after the flight crashed into the hostel at the BJ Medical College and Hospital.
 It said four or five students are missing and another two or three others are in intensive care.

-If most of the rest of the passengers are confirmed dead, the crash will be the deadliest worldwide since 2014, when a Malaysia Airlines jet was shot down over eastern Ukraine, killing all 298 people on board.
+The crash is one of the deadliest worldwide since 2014, when a Malaysia Airlines jet was shot down over eastern Ukraine, killing all 298 people on board.

 Indian Prime Minister Narendra Modi said the incident was “heartbreaking beyond words” and that he was working with the authorities involved in the disaster.
 The plane crashed in India’s western Gujarat region, where Modi was born and where he served as chief state minister from 2001 to 2014.